Sunekaer/stoneBlock/README.md

 # stoneBlock

-This modpack is kinda like SkyBlock, except you don't start tree and your surrounded by stone It´s a kitchen-sink modpack with lots of quests to help guide you in the start and to give the players goals to reach
+This modpack is kinda like SkyBlock, except you don't start with a tree and you're surrounded by stone It´s a kitchen-sink modpack with lots of quests to help guide you in the start and to give the players goals to reach

 This is not a lightweight pack